 Part I of the FRM Exam focuses on the tools used to assess financial risk.
 It consists of 100 multiple-choice questions.
 The exam length is 4 hours.
 Part II has 80 multiple-choice questions, and it is also 4 hours long.
 Its focus is the application of the tools for assessing financial risk.
 To learn more about each part of the exam, check out our FAQ for the FRM Exam.

 FRM® Exam Pass Rate

-The passing score for the exam is estimated to be 70%.
-The pass rates for the May 2019 FRM exam were 42% for Part I and 60% for Part II.
-The pass rates for the November 2019 FRM Exam were 46 percent for Part I and 59 percent for Part II.
+The passing score for the exam is estimated to be 70 percent.
+The pass rates for the May 2019 FRM Exam were 42% for Part I and 60% for Part II.
+The pass rates for the November 2019 FRM Exam were 46 percent for Part I and 59 percent for Part 2.
 Since 2013, the pass rates have averaged between 40 to 60 percent.

 FRM® Exam Topics